 Old Romania achieves independence in 1878, becoming a constitutional monarchy.
 The new nation is deeply nationalistic and determined to maintain its freedom but remains incomplete.
 The ethnically Romanian regions of Transylvania to the west, and Bukovina and Bessarabia to the north and east lie outside the country's borders.
 Transylvania and Bukovina are part of the Austro-Hungarian Empire.
 Bessarabia is held by Russia.

-Meanwhile, Romania's Jewish population begins to expand rapidly during the 19th Century, mainly as a result of immigration.
+Romania's Jewish population begins to expand rapidly during the 19th Century, mainly as a result of immigration.
 In 1899 the Jewish population of Old Romania is estimated to number 260,000.
 In 1930 the Jewish population of Greater Romania (Old Romania plus Transylvania, Bukovina and Bessarabia) is estimated to number 730,000, making Greater Romania's Jewish community the third largest in Eastern Europe, after the Soviet Union and Poland.
 Many Romanians see the newcomers as an economic and social threat.
 Jews face increasing levels of antisemitism.
 More background.

 Antonescu receives his education in French military schools and pursues a career in the army.
 By 1907 he has risen to the rank of lieutenant.

 1907 - Antonescu participates in the suppression of a peasant revolt in and around the city of Galati, about 180 km northeast of Bucharest, gaining the attention of his superiors for his initiative and ruthlessness.

 1913 - Antonescu participates in the Second Balkan War against Bulgaria, winning Old Romania's highest military decoration.

 1914 - The First World War begins early in August, with the Central Powers (Germany and Austria-Hungary) pitted against the Triple Entente (Britain, France and Russia).
 Old Romania stays out of the conflict, waiting to see which side may prevail.